 Why is a business strategy important?

-Creating a strategy will help you to formulate a plan for achieving your goals, and a good starting point is to analyse all aspects of your business to identify key areas to focus on.
+Creating a strategy will help you formulate a plan for achieving your goals, and a good starting point is to analyse all aspects of your business to identify key areas to focus on.

-We often get told to focus on the future but it is important to address the past because it will help us to understand the performance of the business.
+We often get told to focus on the future but it is important to address the past because it will help us understand the performance of the business.
 This is where creating a SWOT (Strengths, Weaknesses, Opportunities and Threats) can really help.

-Yes, the SWOT will help to highlight the strengths but it will also help you to think about how you can build on them and continue to play to your strengths.
+Yes, the SWOT will help to highlight the strengths but it will also help you think about how you can build on them and continue to play to your strengths.
 Whereas the weaknesses give you an opportunity to analyse what needs to be worked on to transform them.
 It’s all about evaluating the internal resources and external opportunities and threats.